tmforum-oda/oda-ca-docs/Troubleshooting-Guide/CTK.md

 # CTK Troubleshooting Guide

 The Compliance Test Kit will perform static and dynamic tests of the component against the ODA Component standard.
-Static tests are jsut testing the components YAML definition; The dynamic tests will connect to the running component in an ODA Canvas and perform tests via APIs.
+Static tests are just testing the components YAML definition; The dynamic tests will connect to the running component in an ODA Canvas and perform tests via APIs.

 The Compliance Test consists of two levels: The level 1 is testing against the underlying design standards that apply to all components; The level 2 tests are testing the functionality of a specific component type against the `Golden Component` for that type.